hpc/charliecloud/doc/ch-image_desc.rst

         architecture as a simple string and converts to/from the registry view transparently.

+  :code:`--always-download`
+    Download all files when pulling, even if they are already in builder storage.
+Note that :code:`ch-image pull` will always retrieve the most up-to-date image; this option is mostly for debugging.

   :code:`--cache`
     Enable build cache.

   :code:`--no-cache`
     Disable build cache (default).
+This option turns off the cache completely;
+    if you want to re-execute a Dockerfile and store the new results in cache, use :code:`--rebuild` instead.

   :code:`--rebuild`
-    Do not reuse cached operations; execute all non :code:`FROM` instructions and add them to the cache.
-    See section "Build cache" below for details.

-  :code:`--redownload`
-    Do not use any existing files when pulling; redownload files and add them to the cache.
-(Note that :code:`ch-image pull` will always retrieve the most up-to-date image from a remote repository; this is typically used for debugging purposes.)
+    Execute all instructions, even if they are build cache hits, except for :code:`FROM` which is retrieved from cache on hit.

   :code:`--password-many`
     Re-prompt the user every time a registry password is needed.